 The driver is also responsible for maintaining a safe environment inside the motorcoach and handle all disruptive situations that could cause physical or mental harm to passengers.

 What Skills do Bus Drivers Need is a?

 All commercial motorcoach drivers should possess higher visual acuity and good eye-hand coordination.
 The driver should be helpful and courteous when interacting with passengers and display a high patient level to create a comfortable atmosphere.

 Causes of Greyhound Bus Accidents

-Drivers might falsify logs to work longer shifts or be encouraged to work for longer than they should.
+Drivers might falsify logs to work longer shifts or be encouraged to work much longer than they should.
 Fatigue and distractions from devices such as phones and mobile electronics increase reaction time and make it more difficult for drivers to react in time to prevent collisions.

-- Drug and alcohol use by bus operators — Should a driver be found to be under the influence of drugs or alcohol at the time of an accident, he or she may be held liable for any injuries and property damage that result.
+- Drug and alcohol use by bus operators — If the driver was under the influence of drugs or alcohol at the time of an accident, he or she might be held legally liable.
 The doctrine of vicarious liability allows victims to hold the employer responsible as well.

 Damages Sought Following an Illinois Greyhound Bus Accident